In recent weeks, I’ve chosen to switch off the heart rate monitor function on my watch, in favour of a focus on breathing patterns while running.

 Back to The Main Point…

-Particularly on my long runs, I’m going to be using breathing patterns as a means of gauging my running effort as I train for Liverpool Marathon in May this year rather than being overly obsessed by the numbers on my Garmin!
+Particularly on my long runs, I’m using breathing patterns as a means of gauging my running effort as I train for upcoming events this year rather than being overly obsessed by the numbers on my Garmin!

 I’m going to use my ability to maintain a 3:3 pattern as an indicator that I’m running sufficiently easy enough on my long runs.